 - HomeAway – Part of the VRBO family, find vacation rentals worldwide.

-- HouseTrip – holiday rentals with a protection plan.
+- HouseTrip – holiday rentals from TripAdvisor, comes with a protection plan.

 - Tripping.com – world’s largest vacation rental search engine for vacation homes and short-term rentals.
 With over 2.5 million properties in over 100,000 global destinations, Tripping.com makes it easy to compare prices and availability for millions of vacation rentals around the world from top travel sites including HomeAway, HouseTrip, FlipKey, Booking.com and more.